Krojas/krojas.github.io/index.md

 ![my photo](/images/paranal.jpg)

 I'm a chilean astronomer.
 I got my Phd in astrophysics at Universidad de Valparaiso, Chile in 2017.
-My research is focus in the understanding of the universe though a tool called Gravitational Lensing.
+My research is focus in the understanding of the Universe using Gravitational Lensing.
+I'm currently a posdoctoral research at EPFL, Switzerland focus in lens finding using artifical intelligence in the frame of EUCLID telescope projects.